 • Gastrointestinal tract

-With damage to the esophagus, stomach or intestines, painful sensations appear when swallowing, a burning sensation, nausea, vomiting, and frequent belching.
-Due to pain during a meal, a person's appetite decreases, weight decreases, which leads to a deterioration in general well-being.
+If the esophagus, stomach or intestines are affected, painful sensations appear when swallowing, a burning sensation, nausea, vomiting, and frequent belching.
+Due to pain during eating, a person’s appetite decreases and weight decreases, which leads to a deterioration in overall well-being.

 • Respiratory organs and airways

 Fungal microorganisms can enter the larynx, trachea or bronchi from the affected oral cavity.
-It is characterized by cough, shortness of breath, itching.
-The disease negatively affects the vocal cords, which can lead to hoarseness or temporary disappearance of the voice.
+Characterized by cough, difficulty breathing, itching.
+The disease negatively affects the vocal cords, which can lead to hoarseness or temporary loss of voice.

 • Genitourinary system

-Nosocomial infection is a common cause of candidiasis in the genitourinary organs.
-It is also possible the appearance of such a disease in the form of a complication after surgery.
-It mainly takes the form of diseases such as cystitis, urethritis and pyelonephritis with all the accompanying symptoms.
+A common cause of candidiasis in the genitourinary organs is a nosocomial infection.
+It is also possible that this disease may appear as a complication after surgery.
+It mainly occurs in the form of diseases such as cystitis, urethritis and pyelonephritis with all the accompanying symptoms.

-If you do not start adequate treatment in a timely manner, then candidal infection of any kind becomes chronic.
+If adequate treatment is not started in a timely manner, candidiasis infection of any kind becomes chronic.

 Diagnostic methods

 It is known that there are more than 70 species of yeast-like fungi of the genus Candida.
-Many of them can lead to painful symptoms, therefore, preliminary examination is extremely important to determine the correct and effective treatment.
+Many of them can lead to painful symptoms, so a preliminary examination is extremely important to determine the correct and effective treatment.

-To determine the causative agent of an infectious disease, a number of laboratory tests are necessarily carried out.
+To determine the causative agent of an infectious disease, a number of laboratory tests are required.
 Diagnosis of candidiasis includes the following methods:

 • study of biological material (skin, mucus, plaque).
-For this, skin scraping, smears are prescribed, and also taken to study scales, crusts or plaque from mucous membranes;
+For this purpose, skin scrapings and smears are prescribed, and scales, crusts or plaque from the mucous membranes are also taken for examination;

-• hemotest to determine the level of globulins.
+• hemotest to determine globulin levels.
 If their number exceeds the norm, then there is a high probability of infection;

 • general tests: feces, urine, blood.
-Needed if a systemic form of candidiasis is suspected.
+Necessary for suspected systemic candidiasis.

 If the gastrointestinal tract is affected by fungal microorganisms, an endoscopic examination is performed.
-Often it is appointed for the collection of material for subsequent detailed laboratory study.
-The doctor may also order a colonoscopy, bronchoscopy, or X-ray.
+It is often prescribed to collect material for subsequent detailed laboratory study.
+Your doctor may also prescribe a colonoscopy, bronchoscopy, or x-ray.

 How to cure candidiasis

-A thorough preliminary study reveals the type of fungus, as well as its sensitivity to certain bacterial drugs.
-If this is not done, then the treatment will be ineffective, and the disease will worsen.
-In no case should you self-medicate.
+A thorough preliminary study allows us to identify the type of fungus, as well as its sensitivity to certain bacterial preparations.
+If this is not done, the treatment will be ineffective and the disease will worsen.
+Under no circumstances should you self-medicate.

 The doctor selects medications depending on what type of fungal infection has been identified.
 To eliminate external manifestations, various antifungal ointments, gels, and creams are used.
-Treatment of concomitant diseases is carried out, it is especially important to put in order the intestinal microflora.
+Concomitant diseases are treated, it is especially important to put the intestinal microflora in order.

 At the same time, immunostimulating therapy is carried out.
-This is taking vitamins, changing lifestyle, adhering to the recommended diet.
+This includes taking vitamins, changing your lifestyle, and following the recommended diet.
 All flour products, sugar, alcohol and fatty foods are excluded.
-You can supplement drug therapy with folk remedies, but only after consulting your doctor.
+You can supplement drug therapy with folk remedies, but only after consultation with your doctor.

-Any disease is easier to prevent than to cure.
-The presence of conditionally pathogenic microorganisms of the genus Candida in itself does not pose any harm to the body.
+Any disease is easier to prevent than to treat.
+The presence of conditionally pathogenic microorganisms of the genus Candida does not in itself pose any harm to the body.
 People who do not have immunodeficiency, even with constant contact with the pathogen, do not get candidiasis, since the immune system copes well with the infection.
-Therefore, the main prevention is to maintain the body's defenses in a workable active state.
+Therefore, the main prevention is to maintain the body’s defenses in a functional, active state.
 To do this, you need to eat right, exercise, avoid chronic diseases, and undergo preventive examinations.

-Nutrition is an important item.
-Many products provide a breeding ground for the active growth of a yeast-like fungus.
-The most dangerous in this regard is sugar.
-Do not overuse sweets and pastries.
+An important point is nutrition.
+Many foods provide a breeding ground for the active growth of yeast-like fungi.
+The most dangerous thing in this regard is sugar.
+Do not overindulge in sweets and baked goods.

-Also eliminate bad habits, try to avoid stress, and allow yourself more rest in the fresh air.
-Take antibiotics only on the recommendation of your doctor and only in conjunction with probiotics.
+Also eliminate bad habits, try to avoid stress, and allow yourself to relax more in the fresh air.
+Take antibiotics only on the recommendation of a doctor and only together with probiotics.

-Be sure to practice personal hygiene.
+Be sure to maintain personal hygiene.
 You should be especially careful in public places where it is humid and warm.
-This is a sauna, swimming pool, bath.
+This is a sauna, swimming pool, bathhouse.

-Taking care of yourself is the basis of good health, and then no amount of infection can harm and lead to disease.
-But if you suspect you have symptoms of a fungal infection, consult a doctor in a timely manner, and then you can quickly cope with the disease.
+Taking care of yourself is the basis of good health, and then no infections can cause harm and lead to illness.
+But if you suspect you have symptoms of a fungal infection, consult a doctor promptly, and then you can quickly cope with the disease.

-- a fungal disease, mainly affecting the skin and mucous membranes, less often internal organs.
-There are candidiasis of the respiratory, digestive, genitourinary systems.
-With a sharp weakening of immunity, generalized candidiasis (candidal sepsis) may develop.
-Genitourinary candidiasis in men is manifested by inflammation of the penis (redness, swelling, grayish coating and erosion, itching, burning and pain in the head of the penis).
-Candida urethritis and cystitis are possible.
-In women, there is a lesion of the external genital organs and the vagina.
-Without timely treatment, candidiasis takes on a chronic recurrent course.
+– a fungal disease that mainly affects the skin and mucous membranes, less often internal organs.
+There are candidiasis of the respiratory, digestive, and genitourinary systems.
+With a sharp weakening of the immune system, generalized candidiasis (candidal sepsis) can develop.
+Urogenital candidiasis in men is manifested by inflammation of the penis (redness, swelling, covering with a grayish coating and erosion, itching, burning and pain in the area of the head of the penis).
+Candidal urethritis and cystitis are possible.
+In women, damage occurs to the external genitalia and vagina.
+Without timely treatment, candidiasis takes a chronic, relapsing course.

 Urogenital candidiasis is caused by yeast-like fungi of the genus Candida, representatives of the normal microflora of the mucous membranes of the genital organs.
-The development of candidiasis occurs as a result of the intensive multiplication of Candida fungi and their violation of the natural balance of the environment of the genitourinary tract.
-The development of candidiasis is largely promoted by a general decrease in the body's resistance.
+The development of candidiasis occurs as a result of the intensive proliferation of Candida fungi and their disruption of the natural balance of the environment of the genitourinary tract.
+The development of candidiasis is greatly facilitated by a general decrease in the body's resistance.

-Genitourinary candidiasis is not a health and life-threatening disease, but it is extremely unpleasant for its manifestations, leading to disorders in the intimate and psycho-emotional spheres.
-In addition, the presence of candidiasis may indicate a severe concomitant pathology ( diabetes mellitus, HIV infection, etc.).
+Urogenital candidiasis is not a health or life-threatening disease, but it is extremely unpleasant due to its manifestations, leading to disturbances in the intimate and psycho-emotional spheres.
+In addition, the presence of candidiasis may indicate severe concomitant pathology ( diabetes mellitus, HIV infection, etc.).

-Genital candidiasis, or so-called thrush, affects the mucous membranes of the urogenital tract of men and women, being inherently a genital infection.
-Often, thrush is accompanied by other sexually transmitted diseases: chlamydia, gonorrhea, trichomoniasis, etc.
+Genital candidiasis, or so-called thrush, affects the mucous membranes of the urogenital tract of men and women, being essentially a sexually transmitted infection.
+Thrush is often accompanied by other diseases with sexual transmission: chlamydia, gonorrhea, trichomoniasis, etc.

-Acute and subacute candidiasis lasts no more than 2 months.
-During this period, edema, hyperemia, discharge from the genital tract and other inflammatory symptoms are pronounced.
-Chronic forms of candidiasis are characterized by a duration of more than 2 months.
-On the mucous membranes, foci of dryness develop, hyperpigmentation, infiltration, tissue atrophy.
+Acute and subacute course of candidiasis lasts no more than 2 months.
+During this period, swelling, hyperemia, discharge from the genital tract and other inflammatory symptoms are pronounced.
+Chronic forms of candidiasis are characterized by a duration of over 2 months.
+Foci of dryness develop on the mucous membranes, hyperpigmentation, infiltration, tissue atrophy.

-Recently, atypical, worn-out and treatment-resistant forms of genitourinary candidiasis have become common.
+Recently, atypical, erased and treatment-resistant forms of genitourinary candidiasis have become common.

-The yeast-like Candida fungi, which provoke the development of thrush, are conditionally pathogenic flora of the vagina of most women and do not cause any pathological symptoms.
-Therefore, unlike classic STIs, thrush cannot be 100% attributed to sexually transmitted diseases, although Candida fungi can be transmitted from sexual partners.
-Clinical gynecology is engaged in the diagnosis and treatment of candidiasis in view of the similarity of its clinical picture with genital infections and the frequent cases of a combination of these diseases.
+Yeast-like fungi Candida, which provoke the development of thrush, are opportunistic flora of the vagina of most women and do not cause any pathological symptoms.
+Therefore, unlike classic STIs, thrush cannot be 100% classified as a sexually transmitted disease, although Candida fungi can be transmitted from sexual partners.
+Clinical gynecology deals with the diagnosis and treatment of candidiasis due to the similarity of its clinical picture with sexually transmitted infections and the frequent cases of a combination of these diseases.

 Causes of the disease

-Violation of the normal ratio of microorganisms in the vagina with the development of thrush can be caused by treatment with cytostatics and other immunosuppressants, the use of hormonal contraception, decreased immunity due to somatic diseases (HIV, Chronical bronchitis, tonsillitis, chronic pyelonephritis, cirrhosis of the liver, etc.), hormonal abnormalities (diabetes mellitus, ovarian dysfunction, menopause, hypothyroidism, obesity), anorexia, pregnancy, stressful situations, a sharp change in climate.
+Violation of the normal ratio of microorganisms in the vagina with the development of thrush can be caused by treatment with cytostatics and other immunosuppressants, the use hormonal contraception, decreased immunity due to somatic diseases (HIV, Chronical bronchitis, tonsillitis, chronic pyelonephritis, cirrhosis of the liver, etc.), hormonal abnormalities (diabetes mellitus, ovarian dysfunction, menopause, hypothyroidism, obesity), anorexia, pregnancy, stressful situations, sudden climate change.

-Long-term or frequent antibiotic therapy, the use of antibacterial drugs without the additional prescription of probiotics primarily causes intestinal dysbiosis...
-Since the intestine is a reservoir of Candida fungi, its diseases (dysbiosis, colitis, etc.) lead to the spread of Candida to other organs and especially to the vagina with the development of thrush.
+Long-term or frequent antibiotic therapy, the use of antibacterial drugs without additional probiotics primarily cause intestinal dysbiosis.
+Since the intestines are a reservoir of Candida fungi, its diseases (dysbacteriosis, colitis, etc.) lead to the spread of Candida to other organs and primarily to the vagina with the development of thrush.

-Various local factors can adversely affect the biocenosis of the vagina with the appearance of thrush: lack of personal hygiene, irregular change of pads and vaginal tampons, the use of local contraceptives, the use of deodorized pads and scented colored toilet paper, wearing synthetic underwear.
-Frequent use of antibacterial agents for hygienic purposes (antibacterial soap, intimate gel, vaginal spray) often leads to a decrease in local natural immunity and can provoke thrush.
+Various local factors can have an adverse effect on the vaginal biocenosis with the appearance of thrush: poor personal hygiene, irregular change of pads and vaginal tampons, the use of local contraceptives, the use of deodorized pads and scented colored toilet paper, wearing synthetic underwear.
+Frequent use of antibacterial products (antibacterial soap, intimate gel, vaginal spray) for hygienic purposes often leads to a decrease in local natural immunity and can provoke the occurrence of thrush.

-In some women, the appearance of thrush is observed after wearing wet clothes, visiting the pool or swimming in open bodies of water.
+Some women experience thrush after wearing wet underwear, visiting a pool or swimming in open water.
 This is due to the beneficial effect of a humid environment on the vital activity of Candida fungi.
-An unhealthy diet with an excessive intake of sweets can also contribute to the development of thrush.
+Poor diet with excess consumption of sweets can also contribute to the development of thrush.

-Newborns born to mothers with thrush may develop thrush as a result of infection during the prenatal period or passing through the birth canal.
-The development of thrush in such cases is facilitated by the weakened state of the child's body in connection with the received birth trauma, premature birth, hemolytic disease, intrauterine hypoxia carried over asphyxiation of the newborn.
+Newborns born to mothers with thrush may develop thrush as a result of infection during the fetal period or passage through the birth canal.
+The development of thrush in such cases is facilitated by the weakened state of the child’s body due to the birth trauma received. premature birth, hemolytic disease, intrauterine hypoxia, transferred asphyxia of the newborn.

-• infectious diseases, as well sexually transmitted infections: chlamydia, trichomoniasis, mycoplasmosis, ureaplasmosis;
+• infectious diseases, as well as sexually transmitted infections: chlamydia, trichomoniasis, mycoplasmosis, ureaplasmosis;

 • taking medications (especially antibiotics);

-• with hormonal disorders (for example, taking hormonal contraceptives increases the risk of thrush);
+• for hormonal disorders (for example, taking hormonal contraception increases the risk of thrush);

-• diseases in which immunity decreases: viral infections, acute respiratory infections, ARVI;
+• diseases in which immunity is reduced: viral infections, acute respiratory infections, acute respiratory viral infections;

 • non-compliance intimate hygiene;